junxit/us-congress-code/title-26/chapter-1/sec-25a.md

 ## Notes

 1 So in original.
+Probably should be “an”.

+2 So in original.
 Probably should be “this subsection”.

 ### Inflation Adjusted Items for Certain Years